phawitb/HT-Army2024/README.md

 # HT-Army2024

-use only config google sheet
+Last version use only config_googlesheetAPi.txt